perun-network/Grants-Program/applications/perun_state_channels.md

 **Where and how does your project fit into the ecosystem?**

 **Peer-to-peer microtransactions.** Polkadot scales better than previous generation blockchains like Bitcoin or Ethereum, but there are limits to the scalability of Polkadot.
 For example, realizing pay-per-use applications may require the network to handle thousands of transactions per second.
 Moreover, in certain use cases (e.g., microtransactions) finality has to be instantaneous.
 This is where channel technology comes into play.
 With state channels, transactions can be offloaded from the network and performed peer-to-peer.
-Due to the support for generalized channels, go-perun also offers the ability to realize arbitrary logic within a channel.
+Due to the support for generalized channels, _go-perun_ also offers the ability to realize arbitrary logic within a channel.
 For example, this can be used to build a real-time game with financial incentives, where based on the rules of the game and the game state, transactions between the players are performed.

 **Fast and cheap cross-chain transactions.** Polkadot has already built in support for cross-chain transactions within the Polkadot network.
 However, these have to be routed over the relay chain, which may take some time and involve some transaction fee.
 Perun virtual channels enable a shortcut for sending transactions across networks.
 The idea is that if funds can be preallocated at liquidity pools in the respective networks, then users can deposit into the liquidity pool on one network, and withdraw from the liquidity pool on the other network.
 The channel technology provides the basis for this to happen conveniently and securely for all involved parties.

-**Modularity.** The architecture of go-perun makes extensive use of dependency inversion to allow for maximal modularity and useability in existing projects.
+**Modularity.** The architecture of _go-perun_ makes extensive use of dependency inversion to allow for maximal modularity and useability in existing projects.
 For example, this allows for injecting the off-chain communication layer, the logging component, and the persistence component depending on the application context.

-**Synergies.** Thanks to the blockchain-agnostic design, projects using go-perun can benefit from synergy effects in the go-perun ecosystem.
+**Synergies.** Thanks to the blockchain-agnostic design, projects using _go-perun_ can benefit from synergy effects in the _go-perun_ ecosystem.
 When new blockchain backends are added to the framework, it becomes rather easy to also extend such projects to these new blockchains.
-For example, Bosch Research is developing a [dedicated state channels node](https://github.com/hyperledger-labs/perun-node/) that uses go-perun.
+For example, Bosch Research is developing a [dedicated state channels node](https://github.com/hyperledger-labs/perun-node/) that uses _go-perun_.
 Once a Polkadot backend exists, this node can be extended to also support Polkadot.
-As such, investing in a new blockchain backend for go-perun also has the potential for secondary beneficial effects on the Polkadot ecosystem.
+As such, investing in a new blockchain backend for _go-perun_ also has the potential for secondary beneficial effects on the Polkadot ecosystem.

 **Who is your target audience?**
 **What need(s) does your project meet?**